To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

-If a sentence starts with a number it must be spelt, or the sentence should be re-written so that it no longer starts with the number.
+If a sentence starts with a number, it must be spelled out, or the sentence should be rewritten so that it no longer starts with the number.

-When a number consists of more than four digits it must be split by a comma after every three digits to the left of the decimal place.
+When a number consists of more than four digits it must be split by a comma (not a point) after every three digits to the left of the decimal place.

 Do not use a comma for a decimal place.

-Numbers that are less that zero must have ‘0’ precede the decimal point.
+Numbers that are less than zero must have ‘0’ precede the decimal point.

 Units of measurement

-If you are using units of measure that are unusual, spell them out at first mention.
-Otherwise, when a unit of measure appears after a number, either spell it out (kilometres/kilometers) or use its symbol (km), but do it consistently throughout your manuscript.
+If units of measure are unusual, spell them out at first mention.
+Otherwise, when a unit of measure appears after a number, either spell it out (kilometres/kilometers) or use its symbol (km), but do it consistently throughout the manuscript.

 Months and years

-When in the main text, months must be written in full.
-If displayed as part of a dataset then a shortened version is acceptable as long as the meaning is still clear.
+In the main text, months must be written in full.
+If displayed as part of a dataset, then a shortened version is acceptable as long as the meaning is still clear.
 Months should always begin with a capital letter.

 Use figures for years, decades and centuries.
 Do not include an apostrophe before the ‘s’.